James Berry (executioner): Later life

 Following his retirement, Berry toured as an evangelist and gave lectures on phrenology.
-In his book The Hangman's Thoughts Above the Gallows (1905) he complains that "the law of capital punishment falls with terrible weight upon the hangman and that to allow a man to follow such an occupation is doing him a deadly wrong".
+In his book The Hangman's Thoughts Above the Gallows (1905), he complained that "the law of capital punishment falls with terrible weight upon the hangman and that to allow a man to follow such an occupation is doing him a deadly wrong".

-Smith Wigglesworth, the evangelist and preacher, records his conversion to Christianity, in a sermon which was later published in Faith that Prevails (1938):
+Smith Wigglesworth, the evangelist and preacher, records Berry's conversion to Christianity, in a sermon which was later published in Faith that Prevails (1938):

 In England they have what is known as the public hangman who has to perform all the executions.
 This man held that appointment and he told me later that he believed that when he performed the execution of men who had committed murder, that the demon power that was in them would come upon him and that in consequence he was possessed with a legion of demons.
 His life was so miserable that he purposed to make an end of life.
 He went down to a certain depot and purchased a ticket.
 The English trains are much different from the American.
 In every coach there are a number of small compartments and it is easy for anyone who wants to commit suicide to open the door of his compartment and throw himself out of the train.
 This man purposed to throw himself out of the train in a certain tunnel just as the train coming from an opposite direction would be about to dash past and he thought this would be a quick end to his life.

 There was a young man at the depot that night who had been saved the night before.
 He was all on fire to get others saved and purposed in his heart that every day of his life he would get someone saved.
 He saw this dejected hangman and began to speak to him about his soul.
 He brought him down to our mission and there he came under a mighty conviction of sin.
 For two and a half hours he was literally sweating under conviction and you could see a vapour rising up from him.
 At the end of two and a half hours he was graciously saved.

 Following his conversion to Christianity, Berry became a prominent campaigner for the abolition of the death penalty.

-Berry died at Walnut Tree Farm, 36 Bolton Lane, Bradford, West Yorkshire, on 21 October 1913.
+Berry died at Walnut Tree Farm, 36 Bolton Lane, Bradford, West Yorkshire, on 21 October 1913, aged 61.